nuthanc/node_react_server/README.md

 ```
 * Naive approach of writing href
   * Naive because we are providing relative link or path
-  * Browser assumes it is on the same domain
+  * Browser assumes it is on the same domain, i.e, the Browser automatically prepends the domain name
+  * We just need to provide the relative path
 ```html
 <a href="http://localhost:5000/auth/google">Sign In with Google</a>
 ```